 Describe where the link goes or what it does:

-If it opens/downloads a file, say the file type:
+If it opens/downloads a file, it's nice to say the file type:

 <!-- Link to a PDF -->